 To facilitate the need to visit schools and other district worksites, and local education partners, the Board provides a monthly mileage allowance to the Superintendent.
 The monthly mileage allowance is set at a level that approximates the in district travel on an annual basis at the current mileage rate approved by the board.
-It is different than a vehicle allowance that may be provided to Superintendents and other senior managers in districts of similar size and geography as this is based strictly on projected mileage driven locally, with no allowance for vehicle replacement.
+It is different than a vehicle allowance that may be provided to Superintendents and other senior managers in districts of similar size and geography as this is based strictly on projected annual mileage driven locally, with no allowance for vehicle replacement.

-Other senior management positions receive mileage allowances based on a district per-kilometer rate.
+Other senior management positions receive mileage allowances based on a district perkilometer rate and actual kilometers driven.
 This is not considered a taxable benefit.